Cabotrez/iohelper/iohelper/Readme.txt

-#This bots i paid to SizRex
+#This bots are paid to SizRex